File transfer

 Transfer to Globus

-We have a Globus endpoint configured on the storage server.
+We can use CURC’s Globus endpoint to share data from BioKEM’s PL.
 This should allow you to transfer images through CU’s Globus to wherever.

 1. Logon to the biokem-storage server.

-4. Start transfer with the -g flag (this will sync another copy of data to the /data/globu_transfers folder)
+2. Start transfer with the -g flag (this will sync another copy of data to the /pl/active/BioKEM/biokem-deposit/globus folder on PL)

 transfer -s <folder> -i <lab name or "external"> -g <optional flags>